rushaabb/collab-engine/README.md

 # collab-engine

-An app that helps builders find collaborators for side projects, hackathons, and startups.
+An app that helps creators find collaborators.
 ## MVP Scope

 The first version will do just a few things well: